jonatanmv/shell-utils/README.md

 Utils for Shell Scripting

 ## Documentation and References
-There is a lot of documentation there about shell scripting language.
+There is a lot of documentation about shell scripting language.
 For example one of the most common is **Bash**.
 You can find the manual in several formats (html, pdf, asci...) here:

 *Bash manual* --> https://www.gnu.org/software/bash/manual/